microsoft/rnx-kit/.changeset/proud-comics-impress.md

 @react-native-community/cli.
 The longer-term goal is to upstream our work into the community CLI, but until it is proven and accepted, we will continue to maintain our wrapper commands.

+To assist with this change, we detect the use of _old_ property names, and report detailed failure messages.
+This will highlight app config that needs to be updated (which seems better than silently ignoring it).

 Add: